mkerrin/z3c.etree/src/z3c/etree/README.txt

 =======

-For developers who are writing unit tests for their code that uses *zope.etree*.
-They should call the method *zope.etree.testing.etreeSetup* in there tests setup code, in order to correctly register a ElementTree utility for use within their tests.
-And similar, call the method *zope.etree.testing.etreeTearDown* in their teardown code.
+For developers who are writing unit tests for their code that uses *z3c.etree*.
+They should call the method *z3c.etree.testing.etreeSetup* in there tests setup code, in order to correctly register a ElementTree utility for use within their tests.
+And similar, call the method *z3c.etree.testing.etreeTearDown* in their teardown code.
 See the Setup and Teardown sections of this file.

-The *etreeSetup* method will load and parse the *zope.etree-configure.zcml* file from within the *zope.etree* module (NOT the file from the instance).
-So if the default utility defined in this file, which is *zope.etree.etree.EtreeEtree*, doesn't apply to your system due to a missing module for example, then this file should be edited to reflect this.
+The *etreeSetup* method will load and parse the *z3c.etree-configure.zcml* file from within the *z3c.etree* module (NOT the file from the instance).
+So if the default utility defined in this file, which is *z3c.etree.etree.EtreeEtree*, doesn't apply to your system due to a missing module for example, then this file should be edited to reflect this.

 Teardown